WordPress/block-development-examples/plugins/interactive-blocks-demos-99def1/README.md

 #### 3. Use it in a WordPress

+Check the [WordPress Local Development Environment](../../DEVELOPMENT.md#wordpress-local-development-environment) instructions for this repo.

 <details>
   <summary><em>If you have a local WordPress installation already running, you can clone the repo inside the <code>plugins</code> folder of that installation and check the example there</em></summary>
 <br>